qgis/QGIS-Documentation/source/docs/developers_guide/unittesting.rst

    ``make && (sudo)  make install`` procedure.

 #.
 You run your tests.
 This is normally done simply by doing ``make test``
-   after the ``make install`` step, though we will explain other aproaches that offer more fine grained control over running tests.
+   after the ``make install`` step, though we will explain other approaches that offer more fine grained control over running tests.